taoteh1221/Open_Crypto_Tracker/README.txt

                     ),

- *
- */

 BELOW IS AN !---EXAMPLE---!
-SET OF CONFIGURED ASSETS.
+SET OF CONFIGURED ASSETS AND DEFAULT SETTINGS.
 PLEASE NOTE THIS IS PROVIDED TO ASSIST YOU IN ADDING YOUR PARTICULAR FAVORITE ASSETS TO THE DEFAULT LIST, AND !---IN NO WAY---!
 INDICATES ENDORSEMENT OF !---ANY---!
 OF THESE ASSETS:

 /////////////////// GENERAL CONFIG -START- ////////////////////////////////////////////////////